tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 ## FString, FName, FText

 There are three types of 'strings' in Unreal Engine that are used for distinctly different things.
 It's important to select the right type for the job or you'll suffer later.
-The most common problem is using FString for UI text instead of `FText`, this will be a huge headache later if you plan to do any sort of localization.
+The most common problem is using `FString` for UI text instead of `FText`, this will be a huge headache later if you plan to do any sort of localization.

-**_FString_**, The base representation for strings in Unreal Engine.
+- `FString` The base representation for strings in Unreal Engine.
 Used often when debugging and logging information or passing raw string information between systems (such as REST APIs).
 Can be easily manipulated.

-**_FName_**, Essentially hashed strings that allow to much faster comparisons between two FNames.
-(FNames don't change once created) and are used often for look-ups such as SocketNames on a Skeletal Mesh and [GameplayTags](https://www.tomlooman.com/unreal-engine-gameplaytags-data-driven-design/).
+- `FName` Essentially hashed strings that allow much faster comparisons between two FNames. (they don't change once created) and are used often for look-ups such as socket names on a Skeletal Mesh and as [GameplayTags](https://www.tomlooman.com/unreal-engine-gameplaytags-data-driven-design/).

-**_FText_**, Front-end text to display to the user.
-Can be localized easily.
-All your front-facing text should always be FText instead of FNames or FString.
+- `FText` Front-end text to display to the user.
+Can be localized into many languages.
+All your front-facing text should *always* be `FText` for this reason.

 Here is a piece of [Documentation on String handling](https://docs.unrealengine.com/latest/INT/Programming/UnrealArchitecture/StringHandling/) including how to convert between the different types.